logo

 Abstract

-Recent oncological studies identified beneficial properties of radiation applied at ultrahigh dose rates, several orders of magnitude higher than the clinical standard.
-This study demonstrates that a stable, compact laser-driven proton source enables *in vivo* radiobiological studies.
-A pilot irradiation study on human tumors in a mouse model showed dose-controlled, tumor-conform irradiation using a laser-driven and a clinical reference proton source.
-Results demonstrate a complete laser-driven proton research platform for small animal models, capable of delivering tunable single-shot doses up to ~20 Gy to millimeter-scale volumes on nanosecond timescales, equivalent to ~10⁹ Gy s⁻¹, spatially homogenized and tailored to the sample.
+Recent oncological studies identified beneficial properties of radiation applied at ultrahigh dose rates, several orders of magnitude higher than the clinical standard of the order of Gy min−1.
+Sources capable of providing these ultrahigh dose rates are under investigation.
+Here we show that a stable, compact laser-driven proton source with energies greater than 60 MeV enables radiobiological in vivo studies.
+We performed a pilot irradiation study on human tumours in a mouse model, showing the concerted preparation of mice and laser accelerator, dose-controlled, tumour-conform irradiation using a laser-driven as well as a clinical reference proton source, and the radiobiological evaluation of irradiated and unirradiated mice for radiation-induced tumour growth delay.
+The prescribed homogeneous dose of 4 Gy was precisely delivered at the laser-driven source.
+The results demonstrate a complete laser-driven proton research platform for diverse user-specific small animal models, able to deliver tunable single-shot doses up to around 20 Gy to millimetre-scale volumes on nanosecond timescales, equivalent to around 10^9 Gy s−1, spatially homogenized and tailored to the sample.
 The platform provides a unique infrastructure for translational research with protons at ultrahigh dose rates.

 Publisher